 I can’t tell you how many times I have been in Complementarian churches’ where they basically take the attitude of “Well God had to put someone in charge, so he picked the man and we just have to accept that”.
 God did not flip a cosmic coin to decide if man was the head of woman or woman was the head of man.
 Man being the head of woman was God’s design before he ever created man or woman!

+This passage I have just shown from I Corinthians 11:7-10 tells us why man is the head of woman.
 Man is the head of woman because man is “the image and glory of God” and “neither was the man created for the woman; but the woman for the man”.
 This is a simple and yet profound truth that will change the direction of every man and woman that reads it if they will only accept it and apply it to their lives.

 Man was created to image God by living out his attributes and thereby bring him glory.
 Woman was created by God for man to serve man and bring man glory and in doing so she serves God and brings him glory as well.

+And it is “For this cause”, because man is God’s image and glory and because of that woman’s head, that woman ought “to have power on her head because of the angels”.
+The “power on her head” is the head covering Paul is talking about in this entire first half of I Corinthians 11.
 When a woman wears a head covering, she is proclaiming to the world that she fully accepts God’s authority over her life and the fact that God has placed her under man’s headship in all areas of life whether that be in the home, the church or elsewhere.
 Such a woman who fully accepts what her head covering means would never seek to be in any position that would place in her in authority over a man.

 Now that we have fully covered the Apostle Paul’s explanation of why women should wear head coverings, we will now dive into what the head covering is that he is referring to.